This Sydney hotel offers unforgettable views and home-like comforts

 A huge drawcard of the Pullman Quay Grand Sydney Harbour is that it features spacious one- and two-bedroom apartment-style suites that offer home-like comforts that make it ideal for longer visits or business travellers.

 Each of the 72 suites is fitted with a fully-equipped modern kitchen with pots and pans, laundry facilities, a jacuzzi bath, separate dining and lounge areas and a private balcony – a luxury in the city.
-Garden View suites offer outlooks of the Royal Botanic Garden Sydney, while the more luxe Harbour View suites – which are definitely recommended – overlook the water so you can sit on your sunny balcony, admiring the bobbing green and yellow ferries that go by.
+Garden View suites offer outlooks of the Royal Botanic Garden Sydney, while the more luxe Harbour View suites – which are definitely recommended – overlook the water so you can sit on your sunny balcony, admiring the city’s iconic bobbing green and yellow ferries below.

 Those needing to stay productive will appreciate the full-sized work desk and high-speed Internet available in each suite.

-Bathrooms err on the side of dated, but they are spacious and having a large spa is a welcomed luxury.
+Bathrooms err on the side of dated, but they are spacious and having a large spa is a welcome luxury.

 Food and drink